maybethee/gator/README.md

 ## TODO

 - make it more pleasant to look at
-- combine follow and addfeed functionality, auto-adding a feed if it doesn't already exist
 - add sorting and filtering options to the browse command
 - add a TUI to view posts in CLI or redirect to browse